leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 The options for this system are very simple.<br>
 You only need to choose the country (BIOS) of the console, Japan, Europe or US.<br>
-Some games need a specific BIOS to play.
+Some games need a specific BIOS to play, many others play with all BIOS.

 <img src="dsp_sms_bios.jpg" width="25%" height="25%">